Kent School

 Guided Tours

-Kent’s lead tour guides are among the first people you will meet when you visit Kent.
-Each lead tour guide is an experienced Kent student, and each represents Kent’s commitment to intellectual, social, ethical, and spiritual growth.
+Kent’s tour guides are among the first people you will meet when you visit Kent.
+Each tour guide is an experienced Kent student, and each represents Kent’s commitment to intellectual, social, ethical, and spiritual growth.

 Student